Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 > **Note:**
 >
 > The above code exposes one more issue related to data inconsistency.
-The configuration default value for `paymentDetailsCancelEnabled` is set to `false`, but in the application code in case of missing value, we fallback to `true` (via `?? true` syntax).
+The configuration default value for `paymentDetailsCancelEnabled` is set to `false`, but in the app code in case of missing value, we fallback to `true` (via `?? true` syntax).
 >

 ### Wrap up